Baby Songs

-Baby Songs is an American independent children's home video series.
-Since 1987, more than 4 million copies of Baby Songs have been sold.
+Baby Songs is an American independent children's home video series that started in 1987 with the release of the namesake video, followed by "More Baby Songs" that same year.
+The series then continued to release from January 17, 1989 until it started a hiatus in 1992 before returning on January 26, 1999.
+It ended on September 25, 2001 after a total of 13 videos.
+Since its debut, more than 4 million copies of Baby Songs have been sold.

 History

 In 1985, Amy Weintraub and Brooks McEwan founded the company Backyard Productions, now Backyard Enterprises, Inc., to release Baby Songs.
 Inspired by the music videos on MTV, Weintraub and McEwan created the first collection of music videos for babies and toddlers.

 They partnered with American children's musician Hap Palmer, a recording artist since 1969, to create Baby Songs.
 The videos often feature Palmer performing either his original songs or adaptations of folk, nursery rhymes and popular songs to live children.
 The songs are separated by short animated video segments.
 Baby Songs also released videos without Palmer, often starring other singers (such as John Lithgow's Kid Size Concert).
 Baby Songs was originally released on VHS by Hi-Tops Video in 1987 and then by Anchor Bay in 1999.
 In 2003, it was released on VHS and DVD by 20th Century Fox.

 The company has released 17 titles on VHS and DVD, and 4 audio compilations.

 In 1992, a spin off video series titled Tales and Tunes, created by both Weintraub and McEwan, was released, targeting older children.

-The videos aired as a segment on the TV program Lunch Box on The Disney Channel.
+At least one — and at most all nine — of the pre-1992 videos aired as a segment on the TV program Lunch Box, which aired on The Disney Channel from 1989 to 1996.